Eco-programmers/brain/docs/Howto Code reviews.md

 - Seek to understand the reviewer's perspective.
 - Try to respond to every comment.

-### Additional, when working in GitHub/GitLab

-- Extract some suggested changes and refactoring into future tickets/stories.
-- Link to the code review from the ticket/story. ("Ready for review: <https://github.com/organization/project/pull/1>")
-- Push commits based on earlier rounds of feedback as isolated commits to the branch.
-Do not squash until the branch is ready to merge.
-Reviewers should be able to read individual updates based on their earlier feedback.
-- Wait to merge the branch until continuous integration (GitHub Actions, Travis CI, etc.) tells you the test suite is green in the branch.
-- Merge once you feel confident in the code and its impact on the project.
-- Final editorial control rests with the pull request author.

 ## Reviewing Code

 Understand why the change is necessary (fixes a bug, improves the user experience, refactors the existing code).
 Then: